 Alex Lovell-Smith is a Dunedin, New Zealand, based photographer exploring geographic and societal isolation.
 His work explores the concept of external perspective through travel and the presence, and absence, of others.
 His photographs often recreate imagery and scenes that lead the viewer to their own narrative.

 His masters’ dissertation, The Selfie and the Conceptual Photograph looks at the interplay between the photo as a tool of self-documentation and reality in a world consumed with the act of recording and sharing images in the digital realm.

-Alex has a Master of Fine Art in Photography from the Dunedin School of Art and teaches at the Otago Polytechnic.
+Alex has a Master of Fine Art [Distinction] from the Dunedin School of Art and teaches at the Otago Polytechnic.